 Great.
 Thank you so much for having me at this forum.
 I'm really looking forward to the conversation.

-And even though we've often regarded Roe as a high watermark, as a very broad based protection for the right to terminate a pregnancy, it was always is a decision that involved in reality, a compromise with regard to women's access to abortion.
-Specifically, the rationale of Roe was that the right to terminate a pregnancy was premised on the right to privacy, the notion that people have a right to be free from governmental intervention with regard to the most intimate decisions in their lives, including whether and how to bear or beget or raise a child.
+And even though we've often regarded Roe as a high watermark, as a very broad-based protection for the right to terminate a pregnancy, it was always a decision that involved, in reality, a compromise with regard to women's access to abortion.
+Specifically, the rationale of Roe was that the right to terminate a pregnancy was premised on the right to privacy—the notion that people have a right to be free from governmental intervention with regard to the most intimate decisions in their lives, including whether and how to bear or beget or raise a child.
 It was premised on substantive due process cases that protected the ability to decide for oneself whether to have a child and how to raise that child.
-And so the compromise really begins with Roe, essentially saying that the pregnancy is really none of the state's business.
+And so the compromise really begins with Roe essentially saying that the pregnancy is really none of the state's business.
 And it's because of this understanding of the right to terminate a pregnancy, as compared to an understanding that might be premised on a more social understanding of the role of pregnancy and the ability to control one's reproductive life in the context of overall autonomy, that what flowed naturally from Roe v.
 Wade was the Supreme Court's decision in Harris v.
-McRae in 1980, in which the Supreme Court upheld a law that banned public funding for abortions in the United States, again reasoning that pregnancy was really none of the government's business.
+McRae in 1980, in which the Supreme Court upheld a law that banned public funding for abortions in the United States—again reasoning that pregnancy was really none of the government's business.
 What emerged in the United States under Roe v.
-Wade was a broad negative right to abortion, the right to be free from governmental interference in the absence of a positive right that would enable poor women to access abortion.
-And what this meant was that a broad negative right in the absence of a positive right was actually in some ways worse for abortion access on the ground than what emerged in many other constitutional democracies, particularly in Europe.
+Wade was a broad negative right to abortion—the right to be free from governmental interference—in the absence of a positive right that would enable poor women to access abortion.
+And what this meant was that a broad negative right in the absence of a positive right was actually, in some ways, worse for abortion access on the ground than what emerged in many other constitutional democracies, particularly in Europe.

-What Dobbs gets wrong is its complete rejection and disregard of the equality-based argument for the right to terminate a pregnancy is that a broad understanding of reproductive justice would entail not only the right to choose not to be a mother, but also the right to choose to be a mother without motherhood, or childbearing or child rearing, ruining one's life or causing a lifetime of disadvantage and dependence.
-And so, what that leaves U.S. with is we are missing an account of what's really misogynist about abortion bans.
-Abortion bans tend to force pregnancy under conditions where, especially in the United States, maternal mortality is pretty high relative to our peer democracies, and public support for motherhood is extremely low.
+What Dobbs gets wrong in its complete rejection and disregard of the equality-based argument for the right to terminate a pregnancy is that a broad understanding of reproductive justice would entail not only the right to choose not to be a mother but also the right to choose to be a mother without motherhood, or childbearing, or child rearing ruining one's life or causing a lifetime of disadvantage and dependence.
+And so, what that leaves us with is we are missing an account of what's really misogynist about abortion bans.
+Abortion bans tend to force pregnancy under conditions where, especially in the United States, maternal mortality is pretty high relative to our peer democracies and public support for motherhood is extremely low.

 So in conclusion, I just want to point to the importance of thinking about women's equality, which was missing from Roe and is also missing from Dobbs.
 This is the hook that I think has become much more foundational in other parts of the world even when the right to terminate a pregnancy is not necessarily grounded in the Constitution in many other countries.
 It's protected by legislatures as a way of promoting women's equality and wellbeing and as a way of valuing the work that women do to make childbearing and child rearing possible.
 Support for that and full valuation of child rearing and childbearing is essential to any notion of gender equality in human rights or in any constitutional democracy.